sjm042/Citrus_reticulata_chachi/README.txt

-Scripts for statistics and plotting figures in our manuscript entitled "Soil conditions and plant microbiome boost the accumulation of monoterpenes in the fruit of Citrus reticulata ‘Chachi’".
+Scripts for statistics and plotting figures in our manuscript entitled "Soil conditions and the plant microbiome boost the accumulation of monoterpenes in the fruit of Citrus reticulata ‘Chachi’".

-Author: Jianmu Su (sjm042@163.com)
-Corresponding Author: Hong Wu (wh@scau.edu.cn)
+Author: Jianmu Su (sjm042@163.com); Yayu Wang (wangyayu@genomics.cn); Mei Bai (baimei924@scau.edu.cn) Corresponding Author: Huan Liu, liuhuan@genomics.cn; Hong Wu, wh@scau.edu.cn;

 This directory include the scripts and data to generate the main figures in the manuscript.
 Every folder contain some files and a README.txt.